lab-cosmo/chemiscope/docs/src/python/jupyter.rst

 Headless widget
 ---------------

 If you want to use chemiscope to generate screenshots or inspect datasets programmatically without running a Jupyter notebook, you can use the headless widget.
-This widget uses a headless browser (Playwright) to render the chemiscope interface.
+This widget uses a headless browser (Playwright) to render the chemiscope interface, which you can fetch installing the optional dependency ``chemiscope[headless]``.

 .. autofunction:: chemiscope.headless